sidernes/java_jdbc_pool/README.md

-# java_jdbc
+# java jdbc pool

 ## Overview
-This project is a Java application that uses JDBC to connect to a MySQL database.
+This project is a Java application that uses a JDBC pool to connect to a MySQL database and mange connections.
 It is built using Maven for dependency management and project structure.

 ## Tech Stack 🚀